morazow/exasol-emr-terraform/README.md

 |``emr_master_count``          |``1``          |The number of master nodes for EMR cluster                              |
 |``emr_core_type``             |``m4.2xlarge`` |An EC2 instance type for EMR cluster core nodes                         |
 |``emr_core_count``            |``3``          |The number of core nodes for EMR cluster                                |

+The `project` configuration variable is also used to create a `exa:project` tag.

 ## Manual Steps